 Salt is a mineral, sodium chloride that comes from the sea.
-Even the salt we mine from the ground, originated from oceans that have evaporated and buried eons ago.
-How the salt is processed defines the type of salt it is.
-Each type of salt will have a distinctive taste depending on its processing and where the salt originated, (McGee, Harold, On Food and Cooking, The Science and Lore of The Kitchen 2004).
+Even the salt we mine in the ground, originated from oceans that have evaporated and buried eons ago.
+Each type of salt has a distinctive taste and texture dependent on its processing and where it originated, (McGee, Harold, On Food and Cooking, The Science and Lore of The Kitchen 2004).

 I prefer Kosher salt to table salt because of the flavor.
-Kosher salt does not have additives in it and I believe has a cleaner taste.
-I also use less salt cooking with kosher salt.
-The weight of a teaspoon of table salt is not equal to the weight of a teaspoon of Kosher salt or a teaspoon of sea salt.
-A teaspoon of table salt weights 6 grams.
-Whereas a teaspoon of Diamond Crystal Kosher salt weights 3 grams and a teaspoon of Maldon sea salt weights 4 grams.
-If you are interested in using less salt in your diet, you can start by replacing table salt with Kosher salt or sea salt as your all purpose salt.
+Because Kosher salt does not have additives in it, I believe it has a cleaner taste.
+An additional bonus is, I also use less when cooking with kosher salt without sacrificing on flavor.
+The weight of a teaspoon of table salt is not equal to the weight of a teaspoon of Kosher salt, or a teaspoon of sea salt.
+On average, a teaspoon of table salt weighs 6 grams.
+Whereas a teaspoon of Diamond Crystal Kosher salt weighs 3 grams, and a teaspoon of Maldon sea salt weighs 4 grams.
+That is a big difference and will greatly influence the flavor of your finished meal.

 If Kosher salt is specified and you only have table salt, use half of the specified amount of salt in the recipe.
-Little by little you can add salt throughout the cooking process to suit your taste.
-This is only necessary to do if the recipe gives ingredient amounts in volume (teaspoon, tablespoon).
-If a recipe provides the weight, usually in grams, for the amount of Kosher salt, you should use the same amount in weight for table salt or sea salt.
-Salt is a great seasoning and is important to the flavor development in a recipe.
-Too much salt can ruin your meal, not to mention your spirits, if your food tastes like a gigantic salt lick.
+If needed, you can add more salt throughout the cooking process.
+This precaution is only necessary when the recipe gives ingredients in volumes, such as a teaspoon or tablespoon.
+If a recipe provides a weight measurement, usually in grams, use the same weight of Kosher Salt for the table salt.

-Salt is used with food and cooking as a seasoning, as a flavor and as a cure.
+Salt is used with food and cooking as a seasoning, as a flavor, and as a cure.
 When salt is used as a seasoning, its primary purpose is to bring out the unique flavors of all the ingredients in the recipe.
-The roast chicken will have more depth of flavor, chocolate chip cookies will sing to you, and the blanched green beans will be green, bright and fresh.
-You should not taste the salt in the food when it is used as a seasoning.
-If you taste salt that means you have added too much for the recipe.
+The roast chicken will have more depth of flavor, chocolate chip cookies will sing to you, and the blanched green beans will taste bright and fresh.
+If used properly, you won’t taste the salt in the food.
+If you do get that distinctive taste, then it means you added too much.

-When salt is used as a flavor you will taste the salt as a distinct characteristic of the prepared food.
-The taste and/or crunch of salt is required to achieve the desired flavor and texture: such as sea salt sprinkled on dark chocolate truffles, salt sprinkled on french fries, or salty pretzels.
+When salt is used as a flavor, the taste of salt is a distinct characteristic of the prepared food.
+Typically, it is an ingredient added after the food is finished cooking.
+The taste and/or texture is necessary to achieve the desired result, like sea salt sprinkled on dark chocolate truffles, salt sprinkled on French fries, or salty pretzels.